xphyr/synology-csi/README.md

 - To build a docker image, run `./scripts/deploy.sh build`.
  Afterwards, run `docker images` to check the newly created image.

+#### Using GoReleaser

+This project uses [GoReleaser](https://goreleaser.com/) to build the multi-arch container files.

+To test: `goreleaser release --snapshot --clean`

 ### Installation

 - To install all pods of the CSI driver, run `./scripts/deploy.sh install --all`